-When choosing your A Levels, it is always a good idea to think about subjects that you enjoy and are good at, as higher grades will give you more options afterwards.
+When picking your A Levels, it is always a good idea to think about choosing subjects that you enjoy and are good at.
+Higher grades will give you more options afterwards.

 If you are planning on attending university in 2018, listen up!